Home buyer's Guide to Better Credit

-Raise your FICO score to buy a house in Needham with Louis Wolfson & Co. as your real estate agent - (617) 799-3326
+Raise your FICO score to buy a home in Needham with Louis Wolfson & Co. as your real estate agent - (617) 799-3326

-Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of loan for which you'll qualify in Needham, Massachusetts.
+You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process starts with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Needham, Massachusetts.

 In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+As a result, you have three scores, one for each bureau.

-Lenders want to ensure that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of someone having a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone with a stronger FICO score.

-How do you boost your credit score?
+You want a better score, but how do you get it?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+It can be difficult to make a large-scale change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these helpful hints:

-• Stay on top of payments.
-Your FICO score plummets with every account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+• Keep up with payments.
+Delinquent payments instantly lower your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

 • Ensure that your credit history is correct.
-If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 • Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have all of your debt transferred to one card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt taking up the balance one card.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
 With the help of Louis Wolfson & Co., the loan application process can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?